Plaque Psoriasis Patients Find Many Treatments Available, But Few Satisfied With Their Current Plan

-Psoriasis in America 2016, a new national survey by Health Union of nearly 600 individuals with psoriasis, reveals that although patients have numerous treatment options, they have difficulty finding treatment plans that work.
+Psoriasis in America 2016, a new syndicated research study by Health Union of nearly 600 individuals with psoriasis, reveals that although patients have numerous treatment options, they have difficulty finding treatment plans that work.
 In addition, respondents reported a heavy emotional toll, with many feeling isolated and stigmatized due to the condition.

 Psoriasis is a chronic life-long autoimmune condition that affects the skin.
 Exact numbers are difficult to obtain, but it is estimated to affect at least 125 million around the world and at least 7.5 million adults in the U.S. There are several different types of psoriasis, with the most common being plaque psoriasis, accounting for about 80% of cases.
 Plaques are patches of raised, red, and inflamed skin, often covered with a layer of silvery scales.
 The condition can attack anywhere on the skin and cause itching and burning, and occasionally cracking and bleeding.

 There is no cure for psoriasis.
 Most people with psoriasis cycle through periods of flare-ups and remissions.
 Flares are often brought on by external triggers.
 Survey participants reported never knowing when or how often flares would occur or their severity.
 Sixty-four percent reported flares at least once per month and half of whom experience them daily.
 Thirty-seven percent said their flare-ups lasted more than three months.
 The triggers are often difficult to avoid, and the most common reported are: Stress/Anxiety – 82%, Weather – 58%, Infection – 22%.